planetClaire/claires-timber-tailwind-starter-theme/README.md

 ## Start developing

-1. `npm install`
-2. `npm run watch`
+1. `npm run watch`
-3. Add any tailwind classes that you ONLY use in the editor to `safelist.txt`
+2. Add any tailwind classes that you ONLY use in the editor to `safelist.txt`

 ## Build for production